yewstack/yew/CONTRIBUTING.md

 Caused by: missing field `package`
 ```

-#### Manually installing a webdriver
+#### Manually installing a WebDriver

-`wasm-pack` automatically downloads the selected webdriver for you.
+`wasm-pack` automatically downloads the selected WebDriver for you.
 If desired, you can download a WebDriver manually.
-For instructions, please consult the documentation of the webdriver you wish to install.
+For instructions, please consult the documentation of the WebDriver you wish to install.

 You might want to pass the argument `--mode no-install` to `wasm-pack` to make sure it doesn't try to install something.
-If the webdriver binary is in the path you can use the same command as above to run the tests.
+If the WebDriver binary is in the path you can use the same command as above to run the tests.
 If not, you need to tell `wasm-pack test` where to find it using the `--geckodriver`, `--chromedriver`, or `--safaridriver` option.
 Run `wasm-pack test --help` to learn more.